msikma/obsws-4to5/migration-guide.md

 </tr>
 </table>

 An important change is that **v5** has a new batch request API.
-In **v4**, batch requests could be sent using the `ExecuteBatch` call, whereas they're now a completely different type of request.
+In **v4**, batch requests could be sent using the **ExecuteBatch** call, whereas they're now a completely different type of request.

 Since some calls in **v5** now carry less information than before, batch requests can be used to supplement additional data.
-For example, the **v4** `GetSceneList` call includes a list of scene sources for every scene, whereas the **v5** `GetSceneList` does not and requires a `GetSceneItemList` call for every scene that you want sources for.
-In these cases the easiest way to recreate the legacy behavior is to just do a batch call and then restructure the data.
+For example, the **v4** **GetSceneList** call includes a list of scene sources for every scene, whereas the **v5** **GetSceneList** call does not and requires a **GetSceneItemList** call for every scene that you want sources for.
+In these cases the easiest way to recreate the legacy behavior is to just do a batch call and then combine the data.

 <table>
 <tr>